-The new abstract type Name represents variables, and is indexed by the type of values which can be substituted for them (here, E).
+The abstract type Name (provided by UNBOUND) represents variables, and is indexed by the type of values which can be substituted for them (here, E).
 For convenience, we define N as a synonym for Name E. Lambda abstractions are represented using the type Bind N E, indicating a name paired with an expression in which the name is bound.
 Application does not involve binding, so it is simply a pair of E values as expected.

-UNBOUND uses this datatype definition to derive standard operations for working with syntax, such as α -equivalence, free variable calculation, and capture-avoiding substitution.
+UNBOUND uses this datatype definition to derive standard operations for working with syntax, such as $\alpha$ -equivalence, free variable calculation, and capture-avoiding substitution.
 For example, suppose we want to implement parallel reduction for untyped lambda calculus terms.
-This operation looks throughout a term for β - and η -reductions, even under lambda abstractions, transforming it into a simpler form.
+This operation looks throughout a term for $\beta$ - and $\eta$ -reductions, even under lambda abstractions, transforming it into a simpler form.
 An implementation is shown in Figure 1.
 The signatures for the UNBOUND-derived operations that this code relies on are at the top of the figure.
 All of these functions are automatically derived by UNBOUND.

 The function red has three cases.
+(Note that the Fresh constraint on m also implies a Monad constraint, enabling the use of donotation.)
 The Var case is trivial.
-The Lam case must handle the possibility of η -reduction, so we must break the lambda into its two constituent parts-its bound variable, and its body.
+The Lam case must handle the possibility of $\eta$ -reduction, so we must break the lambda into its two constituent parts-its bound variable, and its body.
 Note that the type Bind N E type is abstract, so we cannot use pattern matching to extract its components.
 Instead, the monadic unbind operation decomposes the binding, ensuring that the name x does not conflict with other names currently in scope.